An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Re/Max Holdings Inc-Cl A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how RMAX stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Real Estate Development industry.
+We show how RMAX stock compares to 2,000+ US-based stocks, and to peers in the Real Estate and Rental and Leasing sector and Lessors of Other Real Estate Property industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.